-3. Iterative Design: An iterative design cycle with embedded user testing is essential in system design (Nielsen, 1992; Cole et al., 1994, 1997; Yankelovich et al., 1995; Landauer, 1995).
+3. Iteratively test the design on users: An iterative design cycle with embedded user testing is essential in system design (Nielsen, 1992; Cole et al., 1994, 1997; Yankelovich et al., 1995; Landauer, 1995).
 For example Stifelman et al. (1993) built a system that originally required the user to press a key to interrupt the system.
 They found in user testing that users instead tried to interrupt the system (barge-in), suggesting a redesign of the system to recognize overlapped speech.
-The iterative method is also very important for designing prompts which cause the user to respond in understandable or normative ways: Kamm (1994) and Cole et al. (1993) found that directive prompts ("Say yes if you accept the call, otherwise, say no") or the use of constrained forms (Oviatt et al., 1993) produced better results than open prompts like "Will you accept the call?".
+The iterative method is also important for designing prompts which cause the user to respond in normative ways, such as the use in particular situations of constrained forms (Oviatt et al., 1993) or directive prompts rather than open prompts (Kamm, 1994; Cole et al., 1993).
 Simulations can also be used at this stage; user simulations that interact with a dialogue system can help test the interface for brittleness or errors (Chung, 2004).

-See Cohen et al. (2004), Harris (2005) for more details on conversational interface design.
+See Cohen et al. (2004), Harris (2005) for more on conversational interface design.

-22.4.2 Dialogue System Evaluation
+24.4.2 Dialogue System Evaluation

-As the previous section suggested, user testing and evaluation is crucial in dialogue system design.
-Computing a user satisfaction rating can be done by having users interact with a dialogue system to perform a task, and then having them complete a questionnaire (Shriberg et al., 1992; Polifroni et al., 1992; Stifelman et al., 1993; Yankelovich et al., 1995; Möller, 2002).
-For example Fig. 22.14 shows multiple-choice questions adapted from Walker et al. (2001); responses are mapped into the range of 1 to 5, and then averaged over all questions to get a total user satisfaction rating.
+We said above that user testing and evaluation is crucial in dialogue system design.
+Computing a user satisfaction rating can be done by having users interact with a dialogue system to perform a task, and then having them complete a questionnaire (Shriberg et al., 1992; Polifroni et al., 1992; Stifelman et al., 1993; Yankelovich et al.,